website design and seo

 SEO During the Proposal Phase

-Your new client has asked you to build them a website that brings them more traffic and sales, which means it needs to be optimized for search engines (SEO).
+Your new client has asked you to build a website that brings them more traffic and sales, which means it needs to be optimized for search engines.
 In other words, you need an SEO process built into the proposal!
 Discussing this with the client can be tricky because although they usually know they need SEO, they don’t necessarily expect you to be the service provider.

 Ideas for describing benefits to your clients on your webpage:

-• Content that’s easy for humans to read and optimized for Google bots to understand and rank
+• Content that’s easy for humans to read and optimized for Google and AI bots to understand and rank

 • Web design that’s responsive and looks great on all devices